News

 Hypha is not about building a single product.
 It’s about exploring the possibilities and problem domain of private communication and what it means to have technology that enables privacy (and therefore personhood).
 At the same time, it isn’t about designing from the inside out.
 It’s not about building the protocols and waiting for the tools to happen.
 It’s about experimenting with both.
 And, in the process, hopefully sparking one or more everyday things that enable people to communicate with privacy.

-Kappa Architecture Workshop
+Kappa Architecture workshop

 Kappa Architecture Workshop is an excellent online resource by Stephen Whitmore (of Cabal fame), Mathias Buus (one of the cornerstones of the DAT Project), et al., that gives you an introduction to Kappa Architecture using modules from the DAT Node.js ecosystem like hypercore, multifeed, discovery-swarm and kappa-core… You can follow along with the workshop online, view my working files as I do, and also submit any issues you may run into or improvements you might want to suggest on the workshop’s source code repository.